-Version 1.17 has introduced the notion of variable.
-A variable is a scalar-value (a unique value, not a list of a result-set) that can be reused in different places of your test-suites. another big advantage of variables is that they are evaluated during the test-suite execution.
+A variable is a scalar-value (a unique value, not a list of a result-set) that can be reused in different places of your test-suites.
+Another big advantage of variables is that they are evaluated during the test-suite execution.
 Suppose that you have a query expecting a date as a parameter and that you want to specify the current date: without a variable, it’s not possible!
 A variable is only evaluated once: after it has been evaluated, the value is cached and never updated.

 The variables are defined at the top of the test-suite (after settings but before the first test) in an element named variables.

-As you can understand fom the fragment above, a variable can be evaluated based on two engines: C# and query-scalar
+As you can understand fom the fragment above, a variable can be evaluated based on different engines.

 This engine evaluates one unique sentence of C# and returns the corresponding value.
 In order to specify this engine use the element script and specify the attribute language to the value c-sharp.
 Then you’ll be ableto specify your c# sentence in the inner text of this element.
 Note that thsi sentence shouldn’t start by return and neither end by a semi-column (;).